NEW: Martin would be alive if Zimmerman stayed in his vehicle, police said

 Speaking of her son’s suspension to CNN’s Anderson Cooper, Sybrina Fulton said, “Whatever he had dealings with the school, it was not criminal, it was not violent, he’s never been arrested.”

-Just before the shooting, Zimmerman called 911 to complain about a suspicious person in his neighborhood.
+Just before the shooting, Zimmerman, 28, called 911 to complain about a suspicious person in his neighborhood.

-In the call Zimmerman, a neighborhood watch volunteer, said he was following Martin after the teen started to run, prompting the dispatcher to tell him, “We don’t need you to do that.”
+In the call, Zimmerman said he was following Martin after the teen started to run, prompting the dispatcher to tell him, “We don’t need you to do that.”

 Much has been made about whether Zimmerman during that call used a racial epithet in referring to Martin.
 But an FBI analysis, released Thursday, determined that the word could not be definitively identified “due to weak signal level and poor recording quality.”